ARK Naturals Chewable Brushless Toothpaste

 Why do you need the best dog toothpaste?

 Believe it or not, dogs need dental care as much as we do.
 If you want to keep your dog’s teeth and gums nice and healthy, you should use the best dog toothpaste.
 Dog toothpaste is similar to human toothpaste, but there are some key differences.
 For one, dog toothpaste is meant to be swallowed without harming your dog, since your dog doesn’t really know how to spit all of it out.

-Like humans, dogs can build up tartar, calculus, and plague on their gums and teeth, so it is important to remove them frequently before they spread and lead to cavities or gum disease.
+Like humans, dogs can build up tartar, calculus, and plaque on their gums and teeth, so it is important to remove them frequently before they spread and lead to cavities or gum disease.
 To help your dog avoid dental diseases, you can also give it dental chews.
-The best dog toothpaste will be environmentally safe and promote healthy gums for you dog.
+The best dog toothpaste will be environmentally safe and promote healthy gums for your dog.
 They usually require no rinse and do not foam up so they are safe to swallow.
-We recommend getting dog toothpaste made mostly from all natural ingredients and from various oils and extracts.
-If you want to know more about how to pick the best dog toothpaste, please see our buyers guide below.
+We recommend getting dog toothpaste made mostly from all-natural ingredients and from various oils and extracts.
+If you want to know more about how to pick the best dog toothpaste, please see our buyer’s guide below.

 Best Dog Toothpaste

 - ARK Naturals Chewable Brushless Toothpaste (Top Pick)

 - SENTRY Petrodex Enzymatic Toothpaste for Dogs